shreeshailaya/C-DAC-Notes/Database technologies/Readme.md

 - Traditional databases are file based, less secure, single-user, non- distributed, manage less amount of data (MB), complicated relation management, file-locking and need number of lines of code to use in applications.

+# Difference between traditional file system and dbms

+S.NO.
+File System	                                                                                                DBMS
+1. File system is a software that manages and organizes the files in a storage medium within a computer.
+DBMS is a software for managing the database.
+2. Redundant data can be present in a file system.
+In DBMS there is no redundant data.
+3. It doesn’t provide backup and recovery of data if it is lost.
+It provides backup and recovery of data even if it is lost.
+4. There is no efficient query processing in file system.
+Efficient query processing is there in DBMS.
+5. There is less data consistency in file system.
+There is more data consistency because of the process of normalization.
+6. It is less complex as compared to DBMS.
+It has more complexity in handling as compared to file system.
+7. File systems provide less security in comparison to DBMS.
+DBMS has more security mechanisms as compared to file system.
+8. It is less expensive than DBMS.
+It has a comparatively higher cost than a file system.

 # RDBMS

 - RDBMS is relational DBMS.